-If an installer proves their competency while suspended their accreditation can be reinstated.
-They may then be required to provide details of their next three installations for possible inspection by the Clean Energy Council to ensure compliance.
+If an installer or designer proves their competency while suspended their accreditation can be reinstated.
+They may then be required to provide details of their next three installations for possible desktop review by the CEC to ensure compliance.

-If an installer does not prove competency, their accreditation will be cancelled.
+If an installer or designer does not prove competency, their accreditation will be cancelled.

-If a very serious breach occurs the Clean Energy Council may cancel an installer's accreditation immediately.
+If a very serious breach occurs the CEC may cancel a person's accreditation immediately.

 An installer's accreditation may be cancelled if: